Safeguarding Privacy in Edge Speech Understanding with Tiny Foundation Models: Introduction

 Speech is a pervasive interface to embedded devices.
 A key speech task is automatic speech recognition (ASR), transcribing voices to textual sentences, which further feed into various AI tasks such as instruction-taking LLMs, robot manipulations, and IoT actions.
 Transcribing natural, non-trivial utterances (e.g. "Pick up the red cube on the table and put in the basket") necessitates deep ML models each having GBs of memory and tens of GFLOPs per input second \cite{arora2022two,radford2022robust}.
 Facing the constraints, many embedded devices choose to offload all voices to the cloud \cite{microsoft_azure_speech}.

-This paper focuses on mitigating privacy leak from offloaded voice inputs to cloud ASR services.
+This paper focuses on mitigating privacy leak from offloaded voice inputs to cloud ASR services (ref.
+Figure \ref{fig:pr}).
 Specifically, we enable a resource-constrained device to mask \textit{named entities} in a voice input, before offloading the input to the cloud.
-Named entities, such as names of people, location, date and time etc are regarded as the major sources of privacy leak as shown in extensive research~\cite{iqbal2023tracking,saade2019spoken, brown2022does}.
-Compared to obfuscating a speaker's identity (\textit{paralinguistic} knowledge such as gender, emotion or race) \cite{dias2018exploring, aloufi2019emotionless, granqvist2020improving, gong2017crafting, stoidis2021protecting, jaiswal2020privacy, wu2021understanding, kroger2020privacy}, precise masking of named entities in an utterance is much more difficult -- the device would need \textit{semantic} knowledge of the utterance that typically requires a deep ML model.
-This is why prior privacy-preserving systems either have to run a model as large as 1.5 GB on device defeating the benefit of cloud offloading~\cite{ahmed2020preech}, or dodge the problem altogether by making the cloud infer only speech \textit{intents} instead of \textit{transcripts}~\cite{cai2024lightweight}, which prevents downstream tasks such as text/image generation.
-Hardware based keyword filtering such as \cite{olade2019smart} introduces a power heavy, computationally expensive intermediary device between the user and smart speaker; \cite{brasser2018voiceguard} runs inference in a memory intensive trusted execution environment (TEE) - our overhead on commodity hardware is significantly lower (ref. \S\ref{sec:o}).
+Named entities, such as names of people, location, dates and time etc are regarded as the major sources of privacy leak as shown in extensive research~\cite{iqbal2023tracking,saade2019spoken, brown2022does}.
+Compared to obfuscating a speaker's identity (\textit{paralinguistic} knowledge such as gender, emotion or race) or voiceprint privacy \cite{dias2018exploring, aloufi2019emotionless, granqvist2020improving, gong2017crafting, stoidis2021protecting, jaiswal2020privacy, wu2021understanding, kroger2020privacy}, precise masking of named entities in an utterance is much more difficult -- the device would need \textit{semantic} knowledge of the utterance that typically requires a deep ML model.
+This is why prior privacy-preserving systems in speech privacy (ref. \S\ref{sec:related-work}) either have to run a model as large as 1.5 GB on device defeating the benefit of cloud offloading~\cite{ahmed2020preech}, or dodge the problem altogether by making the cloud infer only speech \textit{intents} instead of \textit{transcripts}~\cite{cai2024lightweight}, which prevents downstream tasks such as text/image generation.
+Hardware based keyword filtering such as \cite{olade2019smart} introduces a power heavy, computationally expensive intermediary device between the user and smart speaker; \cite{brasser2018voiceguard} runs inference in a memory intensive trusted execution environment (TEE) - our overhead on commodity hardware is significantly lower (Detailed in \S\ref{sec:o}).